We Help Your Agency Reach New Heights

 Profitability is one of the most important metrics your agency should be paying attention to.
 That’s why we built Productive in a way that it allows you to analyze not just overall profit, but also break it down by client, project or even individual service.
 In a few clicks, you can generate profitability reports and dig deep into analyzing the success of your agency.

 Productive offers you a clear picture of your entire company’s resources.
-Learn who’s overbooked or under-booked, on vacation or on sick leave.
+Your agency utilization rate is one of the most important metrics for your business.
 By understanding your utilization rates, you’ll see how well you’re using your resources to generate revenue.
 Using Profitability and Utilization dashboards you will be able to find blind spots that consume time and money and find out if your team is working effectively.

 Agencies and service providers often struggle with understanding time spent on billable and non-billable projects.
 Using Productive gives you total control over your billable and non-billable hours.
 That way, you can focus on billable projects to maximize your agency’s profitability.